checkly/docs.checklyhq.com/site/content/docs/_index.md

 2. **Test** — Run your monitors as E2E tests against production and staging from your CI pipeline.
 3. **Deploy** — Deploy and lifecycle your monitoring alongside your application deployments.

+With MaC, your synthetic monitoring is now programmable, testable, reviewable and works with your dev pipeline.
+From your IDE, via PR to CI.

 ## Get started with monitoring as code

 Get started with monitoring as code by picking the right integration for your team.
 We recommend using the **Checkly CLI**